Making Hard Choices in Extraordinary Times

 As noted previously, we have also rotated into high‑quality select cyclicals in the recovery phase, as crowding in certain growth segments has become a reality of markets.
 These demonstrate some of the individual and collective hard choices that we have made for our clients as the market and economic backdrop has changed rapidly.

 We continue to believe in the power of change, driven by periods of crisis, and we are thinking deeply about the world post the coronavirus and what it may mean for markets and investors.
-As growth investors, we need to be vigilant about extreme conditions but always aiming to put our clients on the right side of change.
+As growth investors, we need to be vigilant about extreme conditions but always putting our clients on the right side of change.

 1 FAANG is an acronym that refers to the stocks of five prominent American technology companies: Facebook, Amazon, Apple, Netflix, and Alphabet (parent company of Google).